MASTER YOUR CLIMBING MIND

 *Avoiding rope climbing completely, especially leading

-*Avoiding certain types of climbs.
-I.e overhangs, slabs, exposed routes
+*Avoiding certain types of climbs, such as overhangs, slabs, or exposed routes

 *Never attempting a particluar type of move that you’d love to be able to do